Platinized titanium anodes for electroplating

 Patchy plating could be the result of de-platinized anodes.

-A. Very simple, put the platinised anode in the furnace and heat it up to 500 °C. The result is - the oxide is to formed as block color in unplatinised area.
-Platinised area is too bright like silver.Vanajambika Jeyakumar
+A. Very simple, put the platinised anode in the furnace and heat it up to 500 °C. The result is: oxide is formed as black color in unplatinised area; platinised area is still bright like silver.Vanajambika Jeyakumar

 This public forum has 60,000 threads.
 If you have a question in mind which seems off topic to this thread, you might prefer to Search the Site